AdobeDocs/app-builder/guides/security_overview.md

 **Note:** Project Firefly doesn't offer 3rd party API management at this stage, and similar authentication/authorization handling against 3rd party services should be managed by developers within their custom action codes for the time being.

-## Securing Firefly Applications
+## Securing Project Firefly Applications

 ### I/O Runtime Specific guidelines

-The [security guidelines for I/O Runtime](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/security_general.md) generally apply for the back-end actions of a Firefly application.
+The [security guidelines for I/O Runtime](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/security_general.md) generally apply for the back-end actions of a Project Firefly application.

-The guidelines below are specific to Firefly applications.
+The guidelines below are specific to Project Firefly applications.

 ### Transport Security

-Developers building Firefly applications on top of the out-of-the-box infrastructure will benefit from HTTPs connections between all the components that are part of this infrastructure.
+Developers building Project Firefly Applications on top of the out-of-the-box infrastructure will benefit from HTTPs connections between all the components that are part of this infrastructure.

-We strongly recommend to ensure that every 3rd party system or service integrating with a Firefly application supports HTTPs connections as well.
+We strongly recommend to ensure that every 3rd party system or service integrating with a Project Firefly Application supports HTTPs connections as well.

 ### Tenant Isolation